Substances and Methods on the Prohibited List

-The List is updated at least annually.
-It includes both substances and methods and it is categorized into 3 groups:
+The Prohibited list includes both substances and methods and it is categorised into 3 groups:

 - Substances and methods prohibited at all times

 A substance or method can be added to the Prohibited List if it meets two of the following three criteria:

 - It has the potential to enhance or enhance sport performance.

 - Use of the substance or method represents an actual or potential health risk to the Athlete.

 - Use of the substance or method violates the spirit of sport.

 The Prohibited List is a comprehensive yet complicated document.
 Here are a few tips and tricks to help Athletes and Athlete Support Personnel navigate it: